isi-hop/isiETL/README.md

 `forceIntermediateCommit: "true"`
 The forceIntermediateCommit variable is coupled with the jobBatchSize variable, which can be set to true or false.
 If the value is true, a commit is performed every "jobBatchSize" number of lines.
 If you specify false for this variable, only a commit at the end of the integration is performed, which will allow you to exploit the integrated data.

+`jobtype:"dbtofile"`
+This variable is important, as it explains the design of your job.
+It can take the values [dbtofile, dbtodb,filetodb,filetofile] and indicates the direction of your job and the activities to be implemented for incoming and outgoing connectors.

 **_Description of the incoming file connector_**